There are 15 non-technical things that every engineer should know if they want to reach their full potential.

 - Few parts

-- Within the project budget
+- Within budget

-#7 Empathy in business-client relationships
+#7 Show empathy in business-client relationships

-- Ignore and do not reply to messages
+- Ignore messages

 - Deliver projects late